First City University College: Academic Programmes

-First City University College offers academic programmes in the fields of Business, Computing/IT, Design & Built Environment, Engineering, Hospitality & Tourism and Mass Communication which are all reputed to be industry-driven.
+First City University College offers industry-driven programmes in the fields of Business, Computing/IT, Design & Built Environment, Engineering, Hospitality & Hotel Management and Mass Communication.

 The academic programmes are offered at Foundation, Diploma, Degree and Masters levels.
 All the programmes are fully accredited by the Malaysian Qualifications Agency.

-The University College is structured into the following faculties and centres:
+All academic programmes and academic affairs are managed by the following three faculties and five centres: